coreyNance/CS305_Software_Security/README.md

 ### How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?

+To ensure that the code and software application was functional and secure, the application was ran before an after each bit of security code was added.
+To ensure that no new vulnerabilities were introduced, the dependency check was run before and after the completion of the code base.

 <hr>
 <br>

 ### What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

+They main rescources that I found very useful that will be employed in future assignments would be use of the dependency check.
+This check will help to find all dependency vulnerabilities.

 <hr>
 <br>

 ### Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?

+I would want to showcase my project two assignment.
+The reason for this assignment is that its the assignment that I struggled most on but was also able to overcome many problems.
+The showcase would consist of displaying the willingness to not give up on completing a project and taking all steps to overcome every challenge.
+There were alot of challenges, some self made, that existed with this project which had to be overcome to achieve its completetion.